-The FEFP series consists of four workshop themes (see above).
-Two sessions of each workshop are offered.
+The FEFP series consists of six workshop themes (see above).
+Two sessions of most workshops are offered.
 In each session, the panelists give a short introduction, but most of the time are devoted to answering students’ questions.
 The Q&A format makes each session unique and allows participants to guide the conversation.
 Please come prepared with your questions.

 How to Gain the Most from an FEFP Workshop